 This will be the last little bead embroidery pendant for a short while, because I finally started working on a BIG one!
-This stone is rhodochrosite, and like the others from the past few weeks, it's been sitting in my bin of crazy-beautiful stones for too long.
-It's a small stone, and so the beads are mostly size 15/0s with a final row of size 11/0s.
+This stone is rhodochrosite, and like the others from the past few weeks, it's been sitting in my bin of crazy-beautiful stone cabochons for too long.
+It's a small stone, and so the seed beads are mostly size 15/0s with a final row of size 11/0s.

 I feel like I have repeated similar instructions too frequently lately to write them all out again.
 You can check the recent Leopard Skin Jasper pendant tutorial for a basic outline of the steps and match them up with the images shown here.